MaRu999/ROS_FHV_packages/README.md

 Images ill be opened in new extra windows.
 Note: to control the turtlebot, use this launch file, then execute "rosrun turtlebot3_teleop turtlebot3_teleop_key".
 ### simple_world.launch
-Loads the world with only one object in it created for the go_to_nearest node and spawns a robot in it.
+Loads the world with only two objects in it created for the go_to_nearest node and spawns a robot in it.
 Used in other launch files.
 ### spheres_world.launch
 Loads the world with several spheres in it created for the go_to_nearest node and spawns a robot in it.